QuickDraw

-QuickDraw is the 2D graphics library and associated Application Programming Interface (API) which is a core part of the classic Mac OS operating system.
+QuickDraw was the 2D graphics library and associated application programming interface (API) which is a core part of classic Mac OS.
 It was initially written by Bill Atkinson and Andy Hertzfeld.
 QuickDraw still existed as part of the libraries of Mac OS X, but had been largely superseded by the more modern Quartz graphics system.
-In Mac OS X v10.4, QuickDraw has been officially deprecated.
-In Mac OS X v10.5 applications using QuickDraw cannot make use of the added 64-bit support.
-In Mac OS X v10.8, QuickDraw header support was removed from the operating system.
-Applications using QuickDraw will still run under OS X 10.8 through macOS 10.13; however, the current versions of Xcode and the macOS SDK do not contain the header files to compile such programs.
+In Mac OS X Tiger, QuickDraw has been officially deprecated.
+In Mac OS X Leopard applications using QuickDraw cannot make use of the added 64-bit support.
+In OS X Mountain Lion, QuickDraw header support was removed from the operating system.
+Applications using QuickDraw still ran under OS X Mountain Lion to macOS High Sierra; however, the current versions of Xcode and the macOS SDK do not contain the header files to compile such programs.